maryrosecook/coquette/README.md

 When you destroy an entity, it will not actually get destroyed until the next tick.
 This avoids logical and collision detection problems that arise from destroying an entity mid-tick.

-When you destroy an entity, it is automatically removed from to the `Updater` module.
+When you destroy an entity, it is automatically removed from the `Updater` module.

 Call `coquette.entities.destroy()` with: